Pyro-C/Pyro-C.github.io/book/Chapter 3 - Loops/source.md

     Who do we appreciate?
 ## 3.5 - The `break` Statement
 So far, we've shown how to facilitate repeated computation using loops.
-There's also a tool to stop that repeated computation before the loop is programmed to terminate—that's the `break` statement:
+There's also a tool to stop that repeated computation before the loop is programmed to terminate; that's the `break` statement:

     while (true) {
         cout << "Howdy, partner!" << endl;